7 min read

 After you finish cleaning up my vomit, you can read the following (the business case for sustainability):

-• Attracting Customers — A study conducted by IBM and the National Retail Foundation in 2020 found that 70% of consumers in the U.S. and Canada think it’s important for a brand to be sustainable.
+• Attracting Customers — study conducted by IBM and the National Retail Foundation in 2020 found that 70% of consumers in the U.S. and Canada think it’s important for a brand to be sustainable.
 Nearly ⅔ of buyers said they would be willing to pay more for a more sustainable product.

-• Attracting a Workforce — 2023 research from Deloitte finds that well over half of Gen Zs and Millennials research a company’s environmental impacts and policies before accepting a job offer.
+• Attracting a Workforce — 2023, research from Deloitte finds that well over half of Gen Zs and Millennials research a company’s environmental impacts and policies before accepting a job offer.

 • Higher Returns — McKinsey claims that companies that “pay attention to environmental, social, and governance concerns (ESG)” see higher equity returns as sustainable business practices produce greater top-line revenue growth, reduced costs, productivity improvements, and much more.